JamesIves/hlds-docker/README.md

   -p 27015:27015 \
   -p 26900:2690/udp \
   -e GAME=${GAME} \
-  jives/hlds:cstrike \
+  ghcr.io/jamesives/hlds:cstrike \ # 📣 Adjust the image here with the desired game you want the server to use.
-  +maxplayers 12 +map cs_italy
+  +maxplayers 12 +map cs_italy # 📣 Modify your server startup commands here.
 ```

 > [!TIP]
 > You can find the available images below.
-Be sure to adjust the `+map` parameter when changing the game as it may cause the server to not start properly if the starting map is not available.
+Be sure to adjust the `+map` parameter when changing the game as it may cause the server to not start properly if unavailable.
 >
 > - `jives/hlds:valve` ([Half-Life Deathmatch](https://store.steampowered.com/app/70/HalfLife/))
 > - `jives/hlds:cstrike` ([Counter-Strike](https://store.steampowered.com/app/10/CounterStrike/))